itz-me-zappex/flux/README.md

 ```

 ### Change keyboard layout to English on focus and revert it to Russian on unfocus
-**Note:** Useful for some games/apps that do not understand cyrillic letters and rely on layout instead of scancodes.
+Useful for some games/apps that do not understand cyrillic letters and rely on layout instead of scancodes.

 Add following lines to section responsible for target (use your own values):